Currently Documented Edition Signature and Seal Markings:

 [For illustration of seals, see the Seals article.]

-The original (and only) distribution of the WC2 print was as the cover of a winter holiday greeting card sent out in 1936 in two versions.
+The original (and only) distribution of the WC1936 print was as the cover of a winter holiday greeting card sent out in 1936 in two versions.
 Morikawa had commissioned the original card for his superior, Mr. Hachiro Yuasa, the President of Doshisha University.
-The interior of the card sent out by Yuasa has a machine-printed dated holiday greeting and a brief history of the Friend Peace House building.
-Since Rakusan had no machine-printing facilities of his own, the text would have been pre-printed by a commercial printer and then brought to Rakusan to attach the print to the cover.
+The interior of the card sent out by Yuasa has a machine-printed, dated, holiday greeting; and a brief history of the Friend Peace House building.
+Since Rakusan had no machine-printing facilities of his own, the text would have been pre-printed by a commercial printer and then brought to Rakusan to attach the woodblock print to the cover.